Torantulino/SpaceBattle/MPF-Instructions.md

 ### Creating a new Part
 1. Create a prefab for your Part and add a class that derives from Part to the parent GameObject of that prefab.
 2. Fill all needed fields in Inspector.
-3. Create ScriptableObject instance: Assets/Create/Parts/*
+3. Create ScriptableObject instance: Assets->Create->Parts->PartData
 4. Edit all information in Inspector, make sure that id is unique.
 5. Add it to the **Registered Parts** in the "Part Manager" component of Managers/PartManager.